bcgov/sso-keycloak/k6/README.md

 - In the client settings, set the **Access Type** to confidential, and then toggle on **Service accounts enabled**.
 - Make sure that the clientID and clientSecret in [env.js](./env.js) match that client's credentials.

+### Testing the Quarkus release:

+Make certain that 'Client authentication' is toggled on and select 'Direct access grants' and 'Service accounts roles' from Authentication Flow.

+**Do not do this in a production environment**.
+In the master realm, go to `Authentication->Direct grant` and disable "Condition- user configured" and "OTP".

 If testing a live application, pick an appropriate client to use with a confidential service account.

 - Copy `env.example.js` to `env.js`.
 Provide credentials for an account with permissions to create realms and users.
 If you are setting up locally, use the baseURL `http://localhost:8080/auth`, and you can use the admin-cli client ID with the admin admin credentials for username and password.